novifinancial/tss-ecdsa/README.md

 ## How to Build and Run

-You should try to build and run using the stable version of Rust instead of nightly.
-You can switch using the following:
+The library requires a recent, stable version of Rust.
+You can switch to stable releases and update to the latest version using the following:

 `rustup default stable`
 `rustup update`

-If you want to build the library, then do:

-`cargo build`

-If you want to run the basic tests, then do:
+This library also includes a Makefile with our full set of continuous integration checks, including formatting, linting, building, building docs, and running tests.
+You can run it locally with:

 `cargo make ci`

 ## Benchmarks

 The benchmarks are found in the benches folder.
-The end to end benchmarks are situated inside that folder at e2e_benchmark.rs.
-Benchmarks on different components in the main protocol like keygen, auxinfo, pre-sign and sign can be run seperately.
-You should type the following for generating the actual benchmarks:

-`cargo bench e2e_benchmark`

-For generating benchmarks related to the bignumber operations, run:

-`cargo bench bignumber_benchmark`
+Please refer to the benches/README.md file for information on how to run and obtain the benchmarks.

 Please refer to flamegraphs if you want to see the relative costs of some function calls in a given test.
 Information to run that can be found in stats/README.md.

-## Examples

-An example can be found in the `examples` folder.
-Please navigate to the `network` folder under it.
-There are instructions for running the example.